titanium pipe

 Features: Possesses both high-temperature and room-temperature strength, balanced plasticity and toughness, can be heat-treated for strengthening.
 Primarily used in aero-engine blades and orthopedic implants (such as TC4 alloy).

-Surface finish for cnc machined titanium parts
+Surface finish for titanium parts

-as machined finish
+machined finish 304 stainless steel

 Machined finish